syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ## Origin Customization

 SfChart allows you to customize the origin.
-By default the axis will be rendered having (0,0) as origin in x and y axes.
+By default the axis will be rendered with(0,0) as origin in x and y-axes.

 ### ShowAxisNextToOrigin